seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Which I left with her?

 **IACHIMO**
-Sir–I thank her–that:
+Sir--I thank her--that:
-She stripp’d it from her arm; I see her yet;
+She stripp'd it from her arm; I see her yet;
 Her pretty action did outsell her gift,
-And yet enrich’d it too: she gave it me, and said
+And yet enrich'd it too: she gave it me, and said
 She prized it once.

 **POSTHUMUS LEONATUS**
-May be she pluck’d it off
+May be she pluck'd it off
 To send it me.

 **IACHIMO**
 She writes so to you, doth she?

 **POSTHUMUS LEONATUS**
-O, no, no, no! ’tis true.
+O, no, no, no! 'tis true.
 Here, take this too;

 *Gives the ring*

 It is a basilisk unto mine eye,
-Kills me to look on’t.
+Kills me to look on't.
 Let there be no honour
 Where there is beauty; truth, where semblance; love,
-Where there’s another man: the vows of women
+Where there's another man: the vows of women
 Of no more bondage be, to where they are made,
 Than they are to their virtues; which is nothing.
 O, above measure false!

 **PHILARIO**
 Have patience, sir,
-And take your ring again; ’tis not yet won:
+And take your ring again; 'tis not yet won:
 It may be probable she lost it; or
 Who knows if one of her women, being corrupted,
-Hath stol’n it from her?
+Hath stol'n it from her?

 **POSTHUMUS LEONATUS**
 Very true;
-And so, I hope, he came by’t.
+And so, I hope, he came by't.
 Back my ring:
 Render to me some corporal sign about her,
 More evident than this; for this was stolen.